shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 {% include "./code-snippets/gasless_integrate_use.md" %}

+{% endif %}

 Next, add code to onboard users.

 ## Step 4: Onboard Users

 After installing the requisite SDKs as per the use case and the app type, add code to onboard users.
-Depending upon the use case, developers can choose to use social login offered by the {{config.extra.arcana.sdk_name}} or add custom code to onboard users in case of apps using only the third-party wallets.
+Depending upon the use case, developers can choose to use the social login offered by the {{config.extra.arcana.sdk_name}} or add custom code to onboard users in case of apps using only the third-party wallets.

 === "Only {{config.extra.arcana.wallet_name}} Apps"

     Use the social login feature of the {{config.extra.arcana.sdk_name}} to [[index-onboard-users|onboard users]].
 Gasless transactions are enabled by default for the {{config.extra.arcana.wallet_name}} once the developer configures gas tanks and whitelists app operations through the {{config.extra.arcana.dashboard_name}}.
 Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions with zero gas fees.

+{% if config.extra.arcana.exclude_content_tag %}

+{% else %}

 === "Multi-wallet Apps"